International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 How it works: Typically 30% deposit upfront, 70% before shipment or against copy of Bill of Lading.

 Risk: Once money is sent, it's gone.
-No recourse if the supplier disappears or delivers substandard goods.
+No recourse if issues arise.

 Letter of Credit (L/C)